Opioid Conversion Calculator

 The relative potency of opioids has been thoroughly examined in numerous scientific studies.
 The equianalgesic chart is a table presenting the results of this research.
 It usually includes information on the dosage, relative potency, and half-lives, compared to morphine.

-We used the equianalgesic chart from Wikipedia to build the opioid conversion calculator.
+We used the equianalgesic chart from to build the opioid conversion calculator.
 Here is a table of substance dosage and potency, related to 10 mg of intravenously administered morphine.

 |Drug||Equivalent dose||Relative potency||Half-life|